isomerpages/govtech-gobusiness/_FAQ/1c-essentialworkers.md

 ---
-title: For Registration of Manpower
+title: For Registration of Essential Manpower
 permalink: /faq/essentialworkers
 ---